 Early Life

-Gianfelice Mario Rocca was born on March 2, 1948, in Milan, Italy, into a wealthy family with a history of entrepreneurship.
-He is the son of Roberto Rocca, who was Chairman of Techint, and the grandson of Agostino Rocca, the founder of the industrial group.
-Rocca graduated cum laude with a degree in physics from the University of Milan and later obtained a PMD from Harvard Business School.
+Gianfelice Mario Rocca was born in Milan, Italy, on March 2, 1948.
+He comes from a family with a long history in the steel industry; his grandfather, Agostino Rocca, was a pioneer in the Italian steel industry.
+Rocca earned a bachelor's degree in physics from the University of Milan and a PMD from Harvard Business School.

 Rise to Success